jupyter-xeus/xeus/docs/source/kernel_customization.rst

 ------

 The server is the middleware component responsible for sending and receiving the messages.
-While you will hardly have to implement your own, you might need to specify a different server that the default one. ``xeus`` provides two types of server:
+While you will hardly have to implement your own, you might need to specify a different server that the default one.
+The core library ``xeus`` only provides the interface for the server, implementations are provided by ``xeus-zmq`` and ``xeus-lite``.

+``xeus-zmq`` actually provides three different implementations for the server:

 - ``xserver_zmq`` is the default server implementation, it runs three thread, one for publishing, one for the heartbeat messages, and the main thread handles the shell, control and stdin sockets.